MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 ## Introduction

 The ability to manage devices from the cloud has dramatically simplified IT deployment and provisioning across the lifecycle.
 With Device Firmware Configuration Interface (DFCI) profiles built into [Microsoft Intune](/intune/configuration/device-firmware-configuration-interface-windows), Surface UEFI management extends the modern management stack down to the UEFI hardware level.
 DFCI supports zero-touch provisioning, eliminates BIOS passwords, provides control of security settings including boot options and built-in peripherals, and lays the groundwork for advanced security scenarios in the future.
-For answers to frequently asked questions, see [Ignite 2019: Announcing remote management of Surface UEFI settings from Intune](https://techcommunity.microsoft.com/t5/Surface-IT-Pro-Blog/Ignite-2019-Announcing-remote-management-of-Surface-UEFI/ba-p/978333).

 ### Background